 Current understanding of the effectiveness of many established technologies in gathering observations, particularly in the case of autonomous field operation over long unattended deployments, needs also to be improved.
 Other urgent issues are the attainment of a certain degree of technical and operational standardization amongst data producers, sharing of expertise, and common methodologies for assessing observing capabilities and evaluating the comparability of the acquired measurements.

 Participation is free of charge for EOOS Technology Forum attendees.
-To register, please create an account on the SeaTechWeek virtual platform by clicking here.
+To participate, please enter the SeaTechWeek virtual platform by creating an account here.